ethaizone/laravel-readme/README.md

 Simple Readme viewer for Laravel Bundle and can support any text file that can found in bundle too.
 This bundle use code from [Bundocs](https://github.com/codenitive/laravel-bundocs).

+This bundle can help you to read Readme in bundle that you installed.
+It will help you a lot for you don't  have to goback to their github and view their Readme.
+You can view all Readme in one place.

+After you installed, you can view this bundle from /readme route.

 ## Installation

 Installation with Laravel Artisan